Guidance on Okhotsk Sea Ice Museum

 Okhotsk Tower

-In the 1970s, major companies wishing to participate in the Sakhalin offshore oil field development project conducted various studies on sea ice, and a drift ice observation tower was constructed offshore of the museum to measure the pressure of drift ice.
-It was applied to towers.
-After that, Japanese companies did not participate in oil field development on a large scale, and the drift ice observation tower was reborn as Okhotsk Tower as a research facility and a tourist spot where you can take a walk under the drift ice.
+In the 1970s, major companies interested in participating in the Sakhalin offshore oil field development project conducted various studies on sea ice.
+As part of these efforts, a drift ice observation tower was constructed offshore near the museum to measure the pressure of drift ice.
+However, Japanese companies ultimately did not engage in large-scale oil field development, and the drift ice observation tower was later transformed into the Okhotsk Tower—a research facility and tourist attraction where visitors can walk beneath the drift ice.

 Ice Breaker Garinko

-An Archimedes’ screw type transportation vehicle which is equipped with 2 drills was developed as a transportation method upon sea ice for the purpose of oil field development, and its driving test was done upon the sea ice.
-This has developed into the vessel Garinko II, which is a drift ice sightseeing ice breaking ship that is capable of sailing out of port.
+An Archimedes screw-type vehicle, equipped with two drills, was developed as a means of traveling on sea ice for the purpose of oil field development.
+A driving test was conducted on the sea ice.
+This technology later evolved into the vessel Garinko II, a drift ice sightseeing icebreaker capable of sailing out of port.

 Crab scissors object